microsoft/CNTK/Documentation/Documents/Configuration Files.md

 -   **file** - the file that contains the dataset.
 This parameter may be moved up to the reader section level to ensure the file is the same for all the sections, as UCIFastReader requires.

-In addition if the data record sub-section is defining labels the following parameters need to be defined:
+In addition, if the data record sub-section is defining labels the following parameters need to be defined:

 -   **labelDim** – the number of possible label values that are possible for the dataset.
 For example, for the MNIST dataset this value is 10, because MNIST is a number recognition application, and there are only 10 possible digits that can be recognized